 Making your guests feel welcome and at home needn’t take much money or effort.
 Welcome packs are always well-received and are appreciated.
 A pint of milk or a selection of local treats from the area can add that personalised touch.
-While it is an additional expense, it’s an important one to consider.
+While it is an additional expense, it is an important cost of running a holiday let.
 Happy guests will return again and recommend your holiday home to others.

 Costs for welcome packs can vary.
 In our experience, some property owners like to leave a small selection of tea and coffee, whilst others order a welcome hamper from a local company like Delimann or Aune Valley Meat.

-Here is a brief overview of monthly/annual costs to consider:
+Here is a brief overview of monthly/annual subscription fees to consider:

 • Gas, electric and water